kahanib/kahanib.github.io/index.md

-I like trading coding and mostyl learning new things.
+I like trading, coding and mostyl learning new things.

 And really enjoying challenge